The Hispanic population is growing yearly in the United States, as also the number of Hispanic homebuyers.

 The Property Buying and Demand Situation for Hispanics

-According to this report, properties that were mostly purchased in 2018 had a median property value of $225,000.
+According to this report, mainly purchased properties in 2018 had a median property value of $225,000.
 This is $30,000 less than the overall population.

-It appears that Hispanics prefer to go for houses below the market median rate.
+Hispanics apparently prefer to go for houses below the market median rate.

 But, on the other hand, these are generally houses that are more expensive relative to their income compared to other populations.